Cybergate9/ZabbixPowershell/docs/ZabbixScriptsDocumentation.md

 ### GetZabbixGraphsinHost.ps1

-This script will return all the graphs for a given hostid
+This script will return all the graphs and their ids for a given Zabbix hostid

 e.g.

 ./GetZabbixGraphsinHost.ps1 [-hostid] 11161

 ~~~~~